symbiote-h2020/SymbioteCloud/README.md

 * location_name
 * observed_property

-For our example lets search for resources with name *Sensor1*.
+For our example lets search for resources with name *Stationary 1*.
 We do it by sending *HTTP GET* request on symbIoTe Core Interface (e.g. https://core.symbiote.eu:8100/coreInterface/v1/query?name=Stationary 1).
 The response contains a list of resources fulfilling the criteria:
 ```
 {
   "resources": [